aws/sagemaker-inference-toolkit/README.rst

 `Here is a complete example <https://github.com/awslabs/amazon-sagemaker-examples/tree/master/advanced_functionality/multi_model_bring_your_own>`__ demonstrating usage of the SageMaker Inference Toolkit in your own container for deployment to a Multi-Model Endpoint.

-The `Amazon SageMaker Developer Guide <https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-inference-code.html>`__ explains how SageMaker interacts with a Docker container that runs your own inference code for hosting services.
-Use this information to write inference code and create a Docker image.

 License
 -------

 This library is licensed under the `Apache 2.0 License <http://aws.amazon.com/apache2.0/>`__.
 For more details, please take a look at the `LICENSE <https://github.com/aws-samples/sagemaker-inference-toolkit/blob/master/LICENSE>`__ file.